trasba/imsanity/readme.txt

 = What is Imsanity? =

-Imsanity is a plugin that prevents users from loading insanely huge image files
+Imsanity is a plugin that automatically resizes uploaded images that are larger than the configured max width/height

 = Where do I go for support? =